Shyness is usually associated with being quiet, insecure, and/or socially anxious. Being shy is not always a bad thing.

 Knowing that no one is better and no one is perfect may help in these scary social situations.

 Can shyness be serious?

-It can be really useful to talk to someone if you feel that your shyness is keeping you from doing things that you want to do.
+Talk to someone if you feel your shyness is keeping you from doing things you want to do.
 Consider talking to your family, friends or a counsellor.

-Here are some tips that can help you start to overcome your shyness:
+Some tips to help you overcome your shyness:

 Prepare a conversation topic